spider-gazelle/tflite_image/README.md

 require "tflite_image"

 # init the tensorflow client with your object detection model
-client = TensorflowLite::Client.new("./models/classifier.tflite")
+client = TensorflowLite::Client.new("./models/detector.tflite")

 # init the detector
-classifier = TensorflowLite::Image::ObjectDetection.new(client, scale_mode: :cover)
+detector = TensorflowLite::Image::ObjectDetection.new(client, scale_mode: :cover)

 # load your image
 canvas = StumpyJPEG.read("./some_image.jpg")

 # run the model, outputs the scaled image that was run through the model
-scaled_canvas, detections = classifier.run canvas
+scaled_canvas, detections = detector.run canvas

 # parse the outputs
 puts detections.inspect